Know Your Lore: The fate of Sylvanas Windrunner

 But not killing her or putting her on trial risks continuing the war.

 There’s no path to peace that doesn’t end in retribution of some kind for the destruction of Teldrassil.
 There’s no way to imagine an Alliance where Tyrande, who again risked her own life to become the embodiment of her god’s vengeance, accepts less than Sylvanas on trial and even that would likely need to be sold to the Night Elves as a compromise.
-And while Calia Menethil is appearing in patch 8.2.5 in an as yet unknown capacity, that hardly means that Sylvanas can or should be replaced as head of the Forsaken by someone most Forsaken don’t know and whose brother was the reason they ended up this way.
+And while Calia Menethil is appearing with a new model in patch 8.2.5 in an as yet unknown capacity, that hardly means that Sylvanas can or should be replaced as head of the Forsaken by someone most Forsaken don’t know and whose brother was the reason they ended up this way.
 They’re not likely to accept her as their leader just because she’s a unique form of Undead… unless she can do something to prove she’s their future.

 What if she’s sentenced to life?